JacksonSabol/Eat-The-Burger/README.md

-# :hamburger: Welcome to Amy's© Drive Thru! :hamburger:
+# :hamburger: :fries: Welcome to Amy's© Drive Thru! :fries: :hamburger:

-## :fries: Where the Wildest Burger is Your Desire! :fries:
+## ~ Where the Wildest Burger is Your Desire! ~

 ### The following project is a burger eating application based (loosely) on Amy's© in Petaluma, CA